devesh962/Mutliclass-Classifier/README.md

 Real life implementation can be done if we have a large dataset.

-Run .py file on Google Colab.
+Run .py file on Google Colab or Jupyter Notebook.